historic-trails/website/first-drafts/stvrain-mill.md

 ## The Mill is described as being crudely made
 - Research the average mill or standard of mill at that time.
--The reason to why it was considered crude is because of size and overall structure.
+- The reason to why it was considered crude is because of size and overall structure.
 This mill was not as well built as others, esepcually others near water areas.

 ## (More about the esthetic of the mill)
 -